davidhanenko/eComm_ui_demo/README.md

 Go to http://localhost:7777 for the Next.js frontend application.

-The app uses Strapi CMS as a backend, there you will be abble to create content needed for the application.
+The app uses Strapi CMS as a backend, there you will be able to create content needed for the application.
 It's located in [separate repository](https://github.com/davidhanenko/cms_demo).
 After starting backend will be available at http://localhost:1337/admin.